Happiness7230/alx-airbnb-database/database-adv-script/README.md

 The result of that count is then checked.
 If the count is greater than 3, the user's details (user_id and user_name) are included in the final output.

 The final list is sorted alphabetically by the user's name.

+Summary of SQL Aggregation & Window Function Queries This file contains two SQL queries that demonstrate how to analyze booking data using aggregation and window functions.

+Query 1: Find Total Bookings Per User
+Objective: To count the total number of bookings each user has made.

+Method: It uses the COUNT function with a GROUP BY clause.

+Analogy (The "Buckets"): Think of GROUP BY as creating a "bucket" for each user.
+The query goes through all the bookings and drops them into the correct user's bucket.
+Finally, COUNT simply counts how many bookings are in each bucket, giving a total for each user.

+Result: A list of users and their total booking count, sorted from most to least bookings.

+Query 2: Rank Properties by Popularity
+Objective: To rank properties based on how many bookings they have received.

+Method: It uses a Common Table Expression (CTE) to first calculate the booking count for each property.
+Then, it applies window functions (ROW_NUMBER and RANK) to that result.

+Analogy (The "Race"): Imagine each property is a runner in a race.
+The window function looks at all the runners together to assign a rank based on their performance (total bookings).

+ROW_NUMBER() assigns a unique rank (1, 2, 3, 4) with no ties.

+RANK() allows for ties (e.g., 1, 2, 2, 4).

+Result: A ranked list of properties, showing their booking count and their rank, making it easy to see which are the most popular.